p16/ReactMatrix/README.md

 # Style

-You can add yhe grid stile by importing
+You can add the grid style by importing

 ```javascript
 import 'react-matrix/css/style.css'